 Scaling with design systems

-To maintain brand consistency across experiences and work faster, you can create and manage your team's design system in XD.
-If you are just starting and don't know how to create a design system, have in mind that you can have a sneak-peak to the actual Adobe Design System - Spectrum.
+To maintain brand consistency across experiences and work faster, you can create and manage your team’s design system in XD.
+If you are just starting and don’t know how to create a design system, have in mind that you can have a sneak peek at the actual Adobe Design System – Spectrum.
 Adobe released its Spectrum for free use during the MAX conference this year.
 You can download it here.

 A platform that grows with your needs

 Adobe has always been known to produce virtual tools that are both on the technological cutting edge and even ahead of their time.

 The cherry on top of all XD’s potential applications, is the control web developers are given over the design field of Human-Computer Interaction (HCI).
 This highly complex aspect of web design involves concepts of human psychology, computer science, and more – all elements that are integrated into Adobe XD’s capabilities.